Learn how to succeed in your role as a service desk agent.

-JQL queries have an order of elements that need to be followed when creating SLAs.
+JQL queries have an order of elements that need to be followed when creating SLAs (service level agreements).
 There are also functions that are frequently used when creating SLA queries, commonly used operators and certain characters and words that have been reserved in Jira to perform specific functions in the query.
 Learn more about Advanced search reference - JQL fields.

 Elements in a query